Linear dynamics of the adjoint of a unilateral weighted shift operator: Dynamics of the adjoint

 \end{proof}

-For a special case, we refer to \cite{Mundayadan-Sarkar} wherein the authors provided some results on the dynamics of $F^*$ in the tridiagonal spaces.
-Our next result on the chaos of $F_w^*$.
+For a special case, we refer to \cite{Mundayadan-Sarkar} where the authors provided some results on the dynamics of $F^*$ in tridiagonal spaces.
+Our next result deals with the chaos of $F_w^*$.
 In order to apply the chaoticity criterion, we need a representation of $f_n^*$ in terms of $k_n$.